Srinivas08093/spring-websocket-sample/README.md

 # spring-websocket-sample
-This application contains SimpMessagingTemplate from java side and ui side is stop
+This application contains SimpMessagingTemplate from java side and ui side is stomp

 after starting please type
 localhost:8080    in browser